Gera1313/19-text-editor/README.md

 * The URL of the deployed application

 * The URL of the GitHub repository, with a unique name and a README describing the project

+Few files with TODOs.
+They are in the Client folder.
+Webpack.config.js, src-sw.js.
+In the js folder they are database.js, install.js.